72-year-old La Vista man sentenced to prison in child sexual-assault case

-A 72-year-old La Vista man, sentenced Friday in connection with a child sexual-assault case, likely will spend the rest of his life in prison.
+A 72-year-old La Vista man, sentenced Friday in a child sexual-assault case, likely will spend the rest of his life in prison.

 Anthony E. Munson was sentenced to 20 to 30 years for first-degree sexual assault of a child and 20 to 30 years for attempted sexual assault of a child.
 Sarpy County District Judge Stefanie Martinez said the sentences will run one after the other.